azabelmena/Dotfiles/README.md

         - i.e. `noether`.
         - Reproducibility here is limited given how locked down OSX is.
 - Various home-manager `.nix` files for programs which include:
-    - Vim.
+    - Vim
-    - Neovim.
+    - Neovim
-    - Zsh and Bash.
+    - Zsh and Bash
-    - Kitty (a terminal emulator).
+    - Kitty (a terminal emulator)
-    - Hyprland.
+    - Hyprland
-    - Waybar.
+    - Waybar
-    - Zathura.
+    - Zathura
-    - Rofi.
+    - Rofi
-    - Yabai and `skhd` (a window manager and hotkey daemon for OSX, respectively).
+    - Yabai and `skhd` (a window manager and hotkey daemon for OSX, respectively)
-    - Many other programs (look through `.config/home-manager/`).
+    - Many other programs (look through `config/home-manager/`)

 - A folder of pictures (these are for storing wallpapers) and should not really be considered as part of the configs.